Ronnie Butler

-Ronald Butler Sr., MBE (August 17, 1937 – November 19, 2017) was a famous Bahamian calypso and rake n scrape entertainer and singer.
-Butler is referred to as "The Godfather of Bahamian Music" and his career spans more than five decades.
+Prince Ronald Butler Sr., MBE (August 17, 1937 – November 19, 2017) was a Bahamian calypso and rake-and-scrape entertainer and singer.
+Butler was often referred to as "The Godfather of Bahamian Music" and his career spanned more than five decades.

+Career

 Butler began his career in music at the age of 16.
 He performed in Bahamian local nights spots such as Ronnie's Rebel Room, the Rum Key, Big Bamboo, the Trade Winds Lounge, and Nassau Beach Hotel and has toured throughout Europe, South America and North America.
 Among his popular hits are songs "Burma Road", "Crow Calypso" and "Age Ain't Nothin' But A Number".
 He achieved great success and career longevity.